mathandpencil/mathandpencil.github.io/_posts/2014-06-29-using-latent-dirichlet-allocation-to-categorize-my-twitter-feed.markdown

 {% endhighlight%}

 After the corpus was created, I was able to run LDA on the data set.
 The inputs to the LDA process are the number of topics K, the corpus file (corpus.txt in this case), and priors for the alpha/beta distributions.
 I used default priors and ran LDA for 50 iterations.
 The whole process took about 10 minutes and my results can be seen in 10 gists below.
 I searched K from 5 - 20 and 10 topics yielded the best results.
 I did not take into account perplexity or any other metrics for making my decision.
-A plot check of the top words in each topic yield what appeared to be the following categories.
+A spot check of the top words in each topic yielded what appeared to be the following categories.

 [Topic 1](https://gist.github.com/josephmisiti/3ed68c02d3d6877a3097) - social media / tech companies